shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

    ![Semantic search](media/lab2b-ssp16.png)

-   >**Note**: If you face an issue that the request failed with 401 Forbidden or 403 Forbidden error, this might be caused due to passing invalid authentication credentials or invalid api-key.
+   >**Note**: If you face an issue that the request failed with 401 Forbidden or 403 Forbidden error, this might be caused due to passing invalid authentication credentials or an invalid api-key.
 For more information, reference this link ```https://docs.microsoft.com/en-us/rest/api/searchservice/http-status-codes#common-http-status-codes```